-Recycling staff also attend events throughout the State to promote recycling.
+Recycling staff also attend events throughout the State to promote recycling and to educate community members and leaders about the importance of reducing the solid waste stream.
 Leveraging of resources and assistance with program development is provided through partnerships with other recycling organizations such as the Recycling Partnership, EPA Region 4, the Alabama Recycling Coalition (ARC) and the Southeast Recycling Development Council (SERDC).
-Examples of these partnership activities include a series of ARF Grant writing workshops held throughout the State in FY 2017.
-In addition, staff provided training on regulatory compliance at events in FY 2017 and FY 2018.
+In FY2019, recycling staff was able to utilize outreach events to engage local communities and spread awareness of grant opportunities.
+In FY2020, due to the COVID-19 pandemic, recycling staff was only able to attend a few events in person, however, staff members adapted and hosted a virtual grant workshop to provide information to attendees in regard to grant writing.